Blown flap: Mechanism

 Development of the general concept continued at NASA in the 1950s and 1960s, leading to simplified systems with similar performance.
 The externally blown flap arranges the engine to blow across the flaps at the rear of the wing.
 Some of the jet exhaust is deflected downward directly by the flap, while additional air travels through the slots in the flap and follows the outer edge due to the Coandă effect.
 The similar upper-surface blowing system arranges the engines over the wing and relies completely on the Coandă effect to redirect the airflow.
 Although not as effective as direct blowing, these "powered lift" systems are nevertheless quite powerful and much simpler to build and maintain.

 A more recent and promising blow-type flow control concept is the counter-flow fluid injection which is able to exert high-authority control to global flows using low energy modifications to key flow regions.
-In this case the air blow slit is located at the pressure side near the leading edge stagnation point location and the control air-flow is directed tangentially to the surface but with a forward direction.
+In this case, the air blow slit is located at the pressure side near the leading edge stagnation point location and the control air-flow is directed tangentially to the surface but with a forward direction.
 During the operation of such a flow control system two different effects are present.
 One effect, boundary layer enhancement, is caused by the increased turbulence levels away from the wall region thus transporting higher-energy outer flow into the wall region.
 In addition to that another effect, the virtual shaping effect, is utilized to aerodynamically thicken the airfoil at high angles of attack.
 Both these effects help to delay or eliminate flow separation.

-In general, blown flaps can improve the lift of a wing by two to three times.
-Whereas a complex triple-slotted flap system on a Boeing 747 produces a coefficient of lift of about 2.45, external blowing (upper surface blowing on a Boeing YC-14) improves this to about 7, and internal blowing (jet flap on Hunting H.126) to 9.
+In general, blown flaps can improve the maximum lift coefficient of a wing by two to three times.
+Whereas a complex triple-slotted flap system on a Boeing 747 produces a maximum lift coefficient of about 2.45, external blowing (upper surface blowing on a Boeing YC-14) improves this to about 7, and internal blowing (jet flap on Hunting H.126) to 9.